chradev/Adroid/README.md

 **Google AI:** Direct Drive PMSM Brushless Servo Motors combine the high efficiency and torque of Permanent Magnet Synchronous Motors (PMSM) with direct connection to the load, eliminating gears for precise, backlash-free motion, high reliability, and compact designs, ideal for robotics and automation needing high accuracy, fast response, and high torque at lower speeds, often featuring integrated encoders and controllers for all-in-one solutions.

+Waveshare's series of Direct Drive Servo Motors (DDSM) are all-in-one solutions based on the integrated development concept, featuring a high-reliability PMSM brushless motor with an outer rotor integrated with an encoder and servo.

 <table style="border: none; width: 100%; height: 100%; margins: 0; padding: 0;">
   <tr style="border: none; margins: 0; padding: 0;">
     <th colspan="2" style="border: none; width: 100%; height: 100%; margins: 0; padding: 0;">